-NASAs new brand is sexy without sacraficing the scientific heritage of the agency.
-Brand affiliated materials exude compitency, curiosity and ambition.
+NASAs new brand is sexy without sacrificing the scientific heritage of the agency.
+Brand affiliated materials exude competency, curiosity and ambition.
 While Mars is hard to attain in 2050, soon colonies will be founded by people like you and me.
-In 2050 humanity establishes a beachead on Mars.
+In 2050 humanity establishes a beachhead on Mars.
 In 2100 we thrive there.

 The logo is a dynamic representation of the real-time positions of each planet in the solar system.
 It moves as the planets move.

 Each NASA program receives a logo with the corresponding planet referenced with a red line derived from the main logo.